Friday, December 26, 2008

 12.3 oz (1 a box) of extra-firm SILKEN tofu OR (for soy-free) 1 1/2 cups cooked or canned, rinsed and drained white beans, packed down

 OR 3 tablespoons water plus 1 tablespoon balsamic vinegar or lemon juice

 2 tablespoons cornstarch

-1 1/2 tablespoons "chicken-style" veggie broth powder
+1 1/2 tablespoons "chicken-style" veggie broth powder or paste

 2 teaspoons salt OR 2 tablespoons light miso plus 1 tsp. salt